 2018 Northern Jewish Studies Partnership Postdoctoral/ECR Training (Manchester)

 2017 Short Course, Teaching students with special educational needs (Liverpool Hope)

 2017 E pluribus unum?
 Multidisciplinarity in Jewish Studies Program and Teaching Workshop, European Association for Jewish Studies (Girona)

 2017 Northern Jewish Studies Partnership Postdoctoral/ECR Training (Manchester)

 2014.
 E-Learning Course, Bridging the Great Divide: The Jewish-Muslim Encounter, The Woolf Institute (Cambridge)

 2011.
 Short Course, Teaching for Post-Graduates, University of Nottingham

 2010.
 Diploma, Messianism: Jewish and Christian Perspectives, CEU Summer University (Budapest)

-philosophy lessons closeby?
-Here's a selection of tutor listings that you can check out.
+philosophy lessons nearby?
+Here's a selection of other listings you can check out.